-10 3.3 Incentive Power
+1 3.3 Incentive Power

-11 While CMP's experience under MRPs is promising, the incentive power of MRPs is 12 generally not well understood.
-In work for various clients over several years PEG Research 13 developed an Incentive Power model to explore the incentive impact of MRPs with certain 14 design features.
+2 While CMP's experience under MRPs is promising, it is only one piece of evidence that 3 MRPs can improve utility performance.
+In work for various clients over several years, PEG has 4 developed an Incentive Power model to explore the incentive impact of MRPs with certain 5 design features.
 Key results of this research include the following.